Home builder confidence and employment signaled a slow recovery

 The media has been spinning this recovery has the largest housing recovery in many years.
 Larry, just pointed that housing starts have barley climbed above last recession low.
 Now, there is this home builder confidence report that is still declining in a industry that is supposedly having a rebound.

 An factor that is worth mention in greater detail is cloud inventory.
 The suppression of existing housing inventory from coming on the market has given home builder an opportunity to sell more homes to buyers that want to take of the low mortgage rates.
 Lender letting delinquent borrowers an opportunity at several modifications and judicial have been just slow to process.
 If banks decide to push more inventory on the market, builders could be stuck with new inventory that will have to compete with cheaper existing home prices.

 It’s important to correctly gauge the home building industry, because historically it helps to lead the country out of recession.
 During a recession mortgage rates drops, the price of materials decrease, and builders cut prices to move newly constructed inventory.
-This usually leads to greater demand and home building industry hires more workers.
+This usually leads to greater demand and home building industry hires more workers which now is more easier than ever if you are using the Dmagazine background check service.
 But in this weak recovery hiring is still muted.